Tiny Life Consulting

 Drawing Power: Heating and Cooling Over Time Loosens the Connection

-While corrosion and loose-fitting connections are most often the problem, using too light of an extension cord and/or drawing near the maximum amount of current causes the wires and connectors to heat up, damaging the wires and connectors and causing a loose fit.
-This is most frequently a problem for 30 amp RVs.
+While corrosion and loose-fitting connections are most often the problem, using an extension cord that is too light and/or drawing near the maximum current causes the wires and connectors to heat up and cool down, expanding and contracting them repeatedly, damaging them over time and causing a loose fit.
+This is most frequently a problem for RVs that use 30 amps.

 Be mindful of how much current you’re using.
-For example: If the A/C is running, turn it off before using the microwave oven.
+For example, if the A/C is running, turn it off before using the microwave oven, as both appliances draw a significant amount of power.

 Replacing a Burned or Melted RV Shore Power Plug